core-wg/oscore/draft-ietf-core-object-security.md

 # The COSE Object {#cose-object}

 This section defines how to use COSE {{RFC8152}} to wrap and protect data in the original CoAP message.
 OSCOAP uses the untagged COSE_Encrypt0 structure with an Authenticated Encryption with Additional Data (AEAD) algorithm.
-The key lengths, IV lengths, nonce length, and maximum Sender Sequence Number are algorithm dependent.
+The key lengths, IV length, nonce length, and maximum Sender Sequence Number are algorithm dependent.

 The AEAD algorithm AES-CCM-16-64-128 defined in Section 10.2 of {{RFC8152}} is mandatory to implement.
-For AES-CCM-16-64-128 the length of Sender Key and Recipient Key is 128 bits, the length of nonce, Sender IV, and Recipient IV is 13 bytes.
+For AES-CCM-16-64-128 the length of Sender Key and Recipient Key is 128 bits, the length of nonce and Context IV is 13 bytes.
 The maximum Sender Sequence Number is specified in {{sec-considerations}}.

 We denote by Plaintext the data that is encrypted and integrity protected, and by Additional Authenticated Data (AAD) the data that is integrity protected only.